Lapis0875/Chronous/README.md

 # Chronous
-Python library for Asynchronous Game System.
-I made this to use in discord.py
+Chronous is a asynchronous python library made for building game system on discord.py